URLOST: Unsupervised Representation Learning without Stationarity or Topology: Additional related works

 \section{Additional related works}

 Several interconnected pursuits are linked to this work, and we will briefly address them here:

-\textbf{Topology in biological visual signal.} 2-D topology of natural images is strong prior that requires many bits to encode \cite{Denker1992universal,bengio2007scaling}.
-Such 2-D topology is encoded in the natural image statistic \cite{simoncelli2001natural,hyvarinen2009natural}, which can be recovered \cite{roux2dtopology2007}.
-Optic and neural circuits in the retina result in a more irregular 2-D topology than the natural image, which can still be simulated \cite{roorda1999arrangement, perry2002gaze,pointer1989contrast,peli1991image,thibos1998acuity,jonnalagadda2021foveater}.
+\textbf{Topology in biological visual signal.} 2-D topology of natural images is a strong prior that requires many bits to encode \citep{Denker1992universal,bengio2007scaling}.
+Such 2-D topology is encoded in the natural image statistic \citep{simoncelli2001natural,hyvarinen2009natural}.
+Optic and neural circuits in the retina result in a more irregular 2-D topology than the natural image, which can still be simulated \citep{roorda1999arrangement, perry2002gaze,pointer1989contrast,peli1991image,thibos1998acuity,jonnalagadda2021foveater}.
 This information is further processed by the primary visual cortex.
-Evidence of retinotopy suggests the low-dimensional geometry of visual input from retina is encoded by the neuron in primary visual cortex \cite{ogmen2010geometry,felleman1991distributed,hubel1962receptive,engel1997retinotopic,wandell2007visual,polimeni2010laminar}.
-These evidences suggest we can recover the topology using signal from retinal ganglion cell and V1 neurons.
+Evidence of retinotopy suggests the low-dimensional geometry of visual input from retina is encoded by the neuron in primary visual cortex \citep{ogmen2010geometry,felleman1991distributed,hubel1962receptive,engel1997retinotopic,wandell2007visual,polimeni2010laminar}.
+These study provide evidence that topology under retinal ganglion cell and V1 neurons can be recovered.
+The theory and computational model of how visual system code encodes such 2-D is well-studied in computational neuroscience.
+The self-organizing map (SOM) was proposed as the first computational model by Kohonen in 1982.
+The algorithm produces a low-dimensional representation of a higher-dimensional dataset while preserving the topological structure of the data \citep{kohonen1982self}.
+SOM is also motivated to solve the ``unscramble'' pixels problem by ``descrambling'' by mapping pixels into a 2D index set by leveraging the mutual information between pixels at different locations.
+More detail is in Appendix~\ref{app:SOM}. \cite{roux2dtopology2007} tackles the same problem with manifold learning.

-\textbf{Evidence of self-organizing mechanism in the brain.} In computational neuroscience, many works use the self-organizing maps (SOM) as a computational model for V1 functional organization: \cite{DurbinSOM1990,SwindaleSOM1998,barrow1996self,durbin1990dimension,obermayer1990principle,kohonen1982self}.
-In other words, this idea of self-organizing is likely a principle governing how the brain performs computations.
-Even though V1 functional organizations are present at birth, numerous studies also indicate that the brain's self-organizing mechanisms continue after full development \cite{gilbert2012adult,sammons2015adult,jamal2020rapid}.
+\textbf{Evidence of self-organizing mechanism in the brain.} In neuroscience, many works use the self-organizing maps (SOM) as a computational model for V1 functional organization~\citep{DurbinSOM1990,SwindaleSOM1998,barrow1996self,durbin1990dimension,obermayer1990principle,kohonen1982self}.
+In other words, this idea of self-organizing is a principle governing how the brain performs computations.
+Even though V1 functional organizations are present at birth, numerous studies indicate that the brain's self-organizing mechanisms continue after full development \citep{gilbert2012adult,sammons2015adult,jamal2020rapid}.